macmandyy/pinterest-case-study/README.md

 ## About

 Built as a consulting style case study to answer a real strategic question using public financial data, I wanted to showcase the ideas of financial analysis, technology strategy, and business communication in a way that was professional but also reasonably understandable while applying methodologies and functions that I learned in school.
+Also serves to itch a satisfy a personal curiosity on how creative CAN mix with the AI era without disrupting users!

 All data sourced from Pinterest's public SEC filings.
 All projections are forward looking estimates.
 NOT investment advice!!